 Filing your taxes can often be intimidating, if not overwhelming, whether for individuals or business owners.
 In fact, many people are so worried about how to file that they put off doing so until the last minute.
 Regardless of whether you are an individual, sole proprietor or big-business owner, choosing the type of tax ID that is best for you is simple if you go to irs-ein-tax-id.com.
 Read on to get a run-down that will clear up all your concerns.

 There are three choices, based on who you are and what you are planning to do.
 They include social security numbers (SSN), individual tax identification numbers (ITIN) and employer identification numbers (EIN).
 Basically, if you are an individual and/or sole proprietor of a business with no employees, you can use your SSN.
 ITINs, on the other hand, are used by non-citizens who might be here as non-resident aliens or on a temporary visa.
 Finally, EINs are used by businesses classified as sole proprietors, partnerships, corporations, trusts, non-profits or estates.

 The Process of Getting Your New EIN, if You Need One

 Getting your new EIN is quick and simple, particularly after you choose the type of tax ID best for your business.
 Then, all you have to do is fill out the application and submit it.
-You will receive your new tax ID by email that day, usually within the hour.
-If you submit your application after 9 p.m., you will receive your EIN the next business day.
+You will receive your EIN securely via e-mail on the same business day, unless submitted after 3:00pm PST or on the weekend days, the application will be processed on the next business day.